abpframework/abp/docs/en/Community-Articles/2022-05-16-Consuming-Rest-Api-By-Using-Static-Proxy/POST.md

 > If you haven't installed it yet, you should install the [ABP CLI](https://docs.abp.io/en/abp/latest/CLI).

-At the same folder build the project with the following command on the cli.
+In the same folder build the project with the following command on the cli.
 ````shell
 dotnet build /graphbuild
 ````